 we had everything before us, we had nothing before us,

 we were all going direct to Heaven, we were all going direct the other way . . .

 Thankfully, God doesn’t leave us out to dry in our fractured state of humanity.
 We will rise from the abyss of death.
 He not only made a way for us to know Him and have a genuine relationship with Him—He’s also pulled back the veil several times to give evidence of the hope that is on the horizon: the bodily resurrection at the end of days—acharit hayamim [אחרית הימים].

 And, yeah, as shared in Resurrection Jewish Style-Part 1, it’s good news/bad news.
 There will be a resurrection to everlasting life for the righteous . . . resurrection to judgment for the others.
 (Daniel 12:2 and John 5:28-29.)

-But G-d gave us ten resurrection accounts—seriously, count them—to encourage us.
+Resurrection is the bedrock of traditional Judaism and Messianic Judaism/Christianity for a reason: It’s true.
+God gave us ten resurrection accounts—seriously, count them—to encourage us.
 Three in the Hebrew Bible (Tanakh) and seven in the New Testament (Brit Chadashah).
-Resurrection is the bedrock of traditional Judaism and Messianic Judaism/Christianity.

 And yet, all those resurrection accounts beg the question.

 then why do some people give